Redbone Coonhound Dog Breed Info: Pictures, Traits & Facts

 Food & Diet Requirements 🦴

 The Redbone Coonhound is a medium-sized dog with a healthy appetite.
-It will require high-quality dog food with whole meat listed as the first ingredient and no artificial dyes or preservatives.
-We recommend foods fortified with antioxidants, omega fats, and other helpful ingredients but recommend consulting your vet before using a specialized food, like a grain-free, puppy, or senior dog food.
+They will require high-quality dog food with whole meat listed as the first ingredient and no artificial dyes or preservatives.
+We recommend foods fortified with antioxidants, omega fats, and other helpful ingredients, but you should consult your vet before using a specialized food like a grain-free, puppy, or senior dog food.

-Always follow the feeding instruction on the package, so you don’t overfeed, which can lead to obesity.
-We also recommend spreading the food out over several meals, so you don’t overload their digestive system.
+Always follow the feeding instructions on the package so you don’t overfeed, which can lead to obesity.
+We also recommend spreading the food out over several meals so you don’t overload their digestive system.
 More small meals also lessen the chance that a dangerous condition known as bloat will occur.
-Bloat is when your dog’s stomach fills with air, usually because they eat too fast, which can lead to a life-threatening condition.
+Bloat is when your dog’s stomach fills with air, usually because they eat too fast, which can lead to a life-threatening situation.

 Exercise 🐕

 The Redbone Coonhound is energetic and requires a moderate amount of exercise.
-It makes a fantastic running companion and will even run along with a bike.
-It also enjoys long hikes and is surefooted enough to climb in most terrains.
+They make a fantastic running companion and will even run along with a bike.
+They also enjoy long hikes and are surefooted enough to climb in most terrains.
 Fetch and catch are also great ways to burn off excess energy and help keep your pet healthy and happy.

 Training 🦮